Chart Color Schemes

 Buderim is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Buderim, houses made up 73.4% of dwellings as per the latest Census, with other dwellings comprising 26.7%.
-This compares to Non-Metro Qld's 74.1% houses and 25.9% other dwellings.
+In Buderim, as per the latest Census evaluation, 73.4% of dwellings were houses, with the remaining 26.7% consisting of semi-detached homes, apartments, and other dwelling types.
+This is comparable to Non-Metro Queensland's figures of 74.1% houses and 25.9% other dwellings.
 Home ownership in Buderim stood at 40.3%, with mortgaged dwellings at 37.3% and rented ones at 22.4%.
-The median monthly mortgage repayment was $2,000, aligning with Non-Metro Qld's average, while the median weekly rent was $450, compared to Non-Metro Qld's $2,000 and $465 respectively.
-Nationally, Buderim's mortgage repayments were higher at $2,000 versus Australia's average of $1,863, with rents substantially higher at $450 compared to the national figure of $375.
+The median monthly mortgage repayment was $2,000, aligning with the Non-Metro Queensland average, while the median weekly rent was $450, compared to Non-Metro Queensland's $2,000 and $465 respectively.
+Nationally, Buderim's median monthly mortgage repayments were higher at $2,000, compared to Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing